 About Me

-Throughout my time at university and in my independent career, I’ve worked on a range of narrative and nonfiction projects, and earned festival recognition, including two student Emmy wins.
-I am a licensed Avid Media Composer Specialist, and I have an advanced skillset in Adobe Premiere Pro, Photoshop, After Effects, DaVinci Resolve, ProTools, and Final Cut Pro.
-As a former journalism student, I’ve also received extensive training in writing, reporting, and legal document analysis.
+Throughout my independent career and studies, I’ve worked on a range of narrative and nonfiction projects, earning festival recognition, including two student Emmy wins.
+I’ve seen roles in all stages of production script to screen, but specialize in post production and documentary filmmaking.
+I am a licensed Avid Media Composer Specialist, also fluent in Adobe Premiere Pro, and possess advanced skills in professional creative software including Adobe Photoshop, After Effects, DaVinci Resolve, ProTools, and Final Cut Pro.
+As a former journalism student, I’ve also received extensive training in writing, reporting, and research.

 Social: